What Products and Services are Subject to Sales Tax?

 One of the elements in determining whether you must charge sales taxes is whether your state is an origin-based or destination-based state.
 Most states have destination-based sales taxes, meaning that the sales tax is applicable when the product is picked up or used.
 States that have origin-based sales taxes, require merchants to charge sales tax at the point where the sale is completed (usually the merchant's location.
 Learn more about whether your state is origin-based or destination-based.

-A Short History of Sales Taxes on Products and Services
+Sales Taxes on Services

 Since the 1930s, U.S. states have been collecting sales taxes.
 In the beginning, sales taxes were only collected on products (tangible personal property).
 Two major factors have driven the inclusion of services in state sales taxes: